HKtrill/ai-business-coach/README.md

 - Rule consolidation requires domain expertise for threshold tuning
 - Glass box conversion adds one-time computational overhead
 - Shape function interpretability requires statistical literacy

 ---

-*ChurnBot: Proving that you can have your cake (performance) and eat it too (interpretability).*

----